JOB TITLE: Immigrant Domestic Violence Advocate

 - Excellent communication (oral and written), interpersonal and organizational skills, including effective time management

 - Flexible schedule to meet client safety needs

-- Ability to work in a multi-cultural setting and communicate with a clients from a variety of ethnic and religious backgrounds and lifestyles
+- Ability to work in a multi-cultural setting and communicate with clients from a variety of ethnic and religious backgrounds and lifestyles

 - Must adhere to the Social Worker’s Code of Professional Ethics